MutsakaEmmason/Academic-Issue-Tracking-System/README.md

 The project can be deployed on either Heroku or AWS.
 Follow the respective documentation for deployment setup.

 Heroku Deployment:

 Create a Heroku app:

 bash
-Copy
-Edit
 heroku create
 Push to Heroku:

 bash
-Copy
-Edit
 git push heroku main
 AWS Deployment:

 Configure EC2 or Elastic Beanstalk for hosting the application on AWS.

 Testing
 Backend Testing (Pytest)

 To run tests for the backend, use:

 bash
-Copy
-Edit
 python manage.py test
 Frontend Testing (Jest and React Testing Library)

 To run tests for the frontend, use:

 bash
-Copy
-Edit
 npm test
 Contribution
 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 Acknowledgements
 Thanks to the Django and React communities for providing such powerful frameworks.
 Special thanks to the creators of Django REST Framework, React, and Redux for enabling efficient development of this system.